stephenbyrne99/machine-learning-predict-hit-100/README.md

 - valence
 - artist

-This was mainly numerical data which we scaled from 0 to 1 during preprocessing, except for the artists name.
+This was mainly numerical data which we scaled during preprocessing, except for the artists name.
 Each arist is their own category.

 We then used a variety of classifiers studied over the course such as a lasso + logistic  classifier, kNN and random forest classifier, and experimented with new methods like XGBoost, to output a binary decision of if a track would appear in the top 100 or not.